gustavo-fior/vayo.cc/README.md

 - 🔴  animate direction button
 - 🟡  allow users to edit and have a custom sort for folders
 - 🟡  add month separation
-- 🟡  add commons favicons as assets
-- 🟢  add funny image at the end if list is long
-- 🟢  add search
-- 🟢  maybe insert AI-generated og images when one can't be found (too crazy?)
 - 🟢  shared folder
 - 🟢  add a way to add a bookmark without opening the website (maybe a Chrome extension?)
 - 🟢  maybe fetch folders with the bookmarks instead of creating 2 queries